brotatotes/bht-automation/bht gen 1/Mark/Chapter 1/Mark 1 40 bht.md

 3. "Saying unto him, if thou wilt thou canst make me clean."

 ### John Wesley:
-1. "The leper's plea for healing reveals his faith in Jesus' ability to heal him.
-He recognizes Jesus as the source of healing and acknowledges his authority by saying, 'Lord, if you are willing, you can make me clean.'
-This demonstrates the leper's understanding of Jesus' power and his humble submission to Jesus' will."
+1. "The leper’s approach to Jesus is an act of faith, as he recognizes Jesus’ authority and power to heal him.
+It is a humble and desperate plea for mercy and restoration."

-2. "Jesus' response to the leper's plea is filled with compassion.
-He reaches out and touches the leper, a gesture that would have been considered highly unusual and even taboo in that culture.
-This physical touch not only demonstrates Jesus' willingness to heal, but also his willingness to enter into the brokenness and isolation of the leper's condition."
+2. "Jesus’ response to the leper is not only compassionate but also demonstrates his divine power.
+By touching the leper, Jesus defies the social and religious norms of the time, showing his willingness to reach out to the outcasts and marginalized."

-3. "The healing of the leper is not just a physical restoration, but also a social and spiritual restoration.
-By healing the leper, Jesus is not only removing the physical disease, but also restoring him to the community and to a relationship with God.
-This healing is a powerful demonstration of Jesus' authority over sickness, sin, and social barriers."
+3. "The healing of the leper serves as a powerful symbol of Jesus’ mission on earth - to bring healing and restoration to those who are broken, rejected, and in need.
+It is a reminder of God’s love and grace, which knows no boundaries and extends to all who come to him in faith."

 ## Generation Details